sayaaoi/Map_Navigation/README.md

    'ADA'

    *The following column names have to be in the file.
 The order doesn't matter:*
-   'distance': has to be number
-   'type'
+   'distance': actual miles * 1000 (due to distance scale in the program) 'type'
    'direction': must be one of 'N', 'S','W','E','SE','SW','NE','NW'